IMF Authorizes $4.7 Bn For Argentina After Mileis bold Reforms - UrduPoint

 IMF Authorizes $4.7 Bn For Argentina After Milei's 'bold' Reforms

-Washington, (APP - UrduPoint / Pakistan Point News - 1st Feb, 2024) The International Monetary Fund on Wednesday approved a fresh $4.7 billion for Argentina, praising the new administration of President Javier Milei as he enacts "bold" cost-cutting to bring the country's ailing economy back on track.
+Washington, (APP - UrduPoint / Pakistan Point News - 1st Feb, 2024) The International Monetary Fund on Wednesday approved $4.7 billion for Argentina, supporting the new administration of President Javier Milei as he enacts massive cost-cutting to bring the country's ailing economy back on track.

-The new disbursement -- which brings to around $40.6 billion the amount sent to Argentina as part of a $44 billion aid program -- is intended "to support the new authorities' strong policy efforts to restore macroeconomic stability," the IMF said in a statement.
+The disbursement is intended "to support the new authorities' strong policy efforts to restore macroeconomic stability," the IMF said in a statement.

-Milei, a libertarian and self-described "anarcho-capitalist," took office in December vowing to slash spending and end decades of economic crisis.
+Milei, a libertarian and self-described "anarcho-capitalist," took office in December vowing to slash spending and end decades of economic crisis in South America's third-largest economy, where annual inflation stands at over 200 percent.

-Argentina is grappling with severe economic struggles after decades of mismanagement that has driven poverty levels to 40 percent, and pushed inflation to an annual rate of more than 200 percent.

-Milei, a 53-year-old outsider, won a resounding election victory on a wave of fury over the crises marked by debt, rampant money printing, inflation and fiscal deficit.
+Milei, a 53-year-old outsider, won a resounding election victory on a wave of fury over the country's decades of economic crises marked by debt, rampant money printing, inflation and fiscal deficit.

 Milei began his term in office by devaluing the peso by more than 50 percent, cutting state subsidies for fuel and transport, reducing the number of ministries by half, and scrapping hundreds of rules so as to deregulate the economy.

-The government's "initial actions averted a balance of payments crisis, although the path to stabilization will be challenging," Georgieva said, a day after the IMF forecast that Argentina will suffer a recession this year, with a contraction of 2.8 percent.
+The government's "initial actions averted a balance of payments crisis, although the path to stabilization will be challenging," Georgieva said.

-Milei has argued that economic "shock" treatment is the only solution to the country's troubles, and warned that the situation will get worse before it improves.

 The IMF announcement came the same day that Argentina's lower house of Congress began what is expected to be a marathon debate on Milei's mega-bill to reform the economy, politics and even some aspects of private life -- touching on everything from cultural issues to the penal code to divorce.